-- (1) The filing of a notice of appeal shall not operate as a stay of execution or enforcement of the judgment appealed from. - (2) A judge of the Court of Appeal on application of a party to an appeal may, pending disposition of the appeal, order stayed the execution and enforcement of any judgment appealed from or grant such other relief against such a judgment or order, on such terms as may be just. - (3) Interest for such time as execution may be delayed by an appeal shall be allowed on the judgment in accordance with the Interest on Judgments Act from the filing of the notice of appeal, unless ordered otherwise by the Court of Appeal or a judge of the Court of Appeal, and the interest shall be added to the judgment on execution without an order for that purpose. - (4) This Rule 90.41 does not prevent the staying of execution or proceedings by the court appealed from, as authorized by a Rule or legislation. - (5) An appellant who obtains a stay under this Rule 90.41 may obtain a certificate from the registrar stating that a stay of execution and enforcement has been granted and deliver the certificate to the sheriff. - (6) A sheriff who receives a certificate must cease enforcement of the order under appeal. - (7) An appellant who delivers a certificate to a sheriff who ceases enforcement must pay the outstanding sheriff's fees and the payment may be allowed as part of the costs of the appeal.
+- (1) The filing of a notice of appeal shall not operate as a stay of execution or enforcement of the judgment appealed from. - (2) A judge of the Court of Appeal on motion of a party to an appeal may: - (a) grant an interim stay on such terms as may be just, until the completion of the hearing of the motion for a stay; - (b) upon completion of the hearing of a motion for a stay, order stayed the execution and enforcement of any judgment appealed from or grant such other relief against such a judgment or order, on such terms as may be just, pending the disposition of the appeal. - (2A) If a date and time for the appeal hearing has not yet been set, a party making a motion for stay of execution pending appeal must also make a motion for date and directions in accordance with Rule 90.25, to be heard at the same time as the motion for stay of execution pending appeal, unless a judge orders otherwise. - (3) Interest for such time as execution may be delayed by an appeal shall be allowed on the judgment in accordance with the Interest on Judgments Act from the filing of the notice of appeal, unless ordered otherwise by the Court of Appeal or a judge of the Court of Appeal, and the interest shall be added to the judgment on execution without an order for that purpose. - (4) This Rule 90.41 does not prevent the staying of execution or proceedings by the court appealed from, as authorized by a Rule or legislation. - (5) An appellant who obtains a stay under this Rule 90.41 may obtain a certificate from the registrar stating that a stay of execution and enforcement has been granted and deliver the certificate to the sheriff.

-(8) A stay of execution and enforcement stays other processes to enforce the order appealed from, other than the taxation of costs in the proceeding and the recording of the judgement in the Registry of Deeds, unless ordered otherwise by the Court of Appeal or a judge of the Court of Appeal.
+- (6) A sheriff who receives a certificate must cease enforcement of the order under appeal. - (7) An appellant who delivers a certificate to a sheriff who ceases enforcement must pay the outstanding sheriff's fees and the payment may be allowed as part of the costs of the appeal. - (8) A stay of execution and enforcement stays other processes to enforce the order appealed from, other than the taxation of costs in the proceeding and the recording of the judgement in the Registry of Deeds, unless ordered otherwise by the Court of Appeal or a judge of the Court of Appeal.